sharadb-amazon/connectedhomeip/examples/tv-casting-app/APIs.md

     the Matter specification's "Onboarding Payload" section for more details on commissioning data.

-    On Linux, define a function `InitCommissionableDataProvider` to initialize initialize a `LinuxCommissionableDataProvider` that can provide the required values to the `CastingApp`.
+    On Linux, define a function `InitCommissionableDataProvider` to initialize a `LinuxCommissionableDataProvider` that can provide the required values to the `CastingApp`.

     ```c
     CHIP_ERROR InitCommissionableDataProvider(LinuxCommissionableDataProvider & provider, LinuxDeviceOptions & options) {